Medically reviewed by Drugs.com. Last updated on May 11, 2022.

-An electroencephalogram (EEG) is a test that detects electrical activity in your brain using small, flat metal discs (electrodes) attached to your scalp.
-Your brain cells communicate via electrical impulses and are active all the time, even when you're asleep.
+An electroencephalogram (EEG) is a test that measures electrical activity in the brain using small, metal discs (electrodes) attached to the scalp.
+Brain cells communicate via electrical impulses and are active all the time, even during asleep.
 This activity shows up as wavy lines on an EEG recording.

 An EEG is one of the main diagnostic tests for epilepsy.
-An EEG may also play a role in diagnosing other brain disorders.
+An EEG can also play a role in diagnosing other brain disorders.

 An EEG records the electrical activity of your brain via electrodes affixed to your scalp.
 EEG results show changes in brain activity that may be useful in diagnosing brain conditions, especially epilepsy and other seizure disorders.